sebcarss/sebcarss.github.io.repo/src/posts/recipe/bread/white-bread-loaf.md

 ![Paul Hollywood's Basic White Tin Bread](./paul-hollywood-basic-white-tin-bread.jpg)

-The first thing to note about this bread was the look, it was relatively uniform which means the pockets of air have all risen equally, which makes a good loaf for making sandwiches from, and when cutting into the bread the centre proved that point with small air pockets.
-This was due to the short gluten that had formed most likely due to the butter in the dough.
-This also made the bread incredibly soft, which made it perfect for a fresh sandwich but not a packed lunch, I added tomatoes to my sandwich and even within the 10 minutes it took me to eat the sandwich, the tomato juice had already started to seep into the bread and make it slightly soggy, something that would not be appealing for a work lunch but is incredible freshly made.
-This bread is also easier to eat than Delia's bread as there is less elasticity and therefore less chew, this will be down to the shortening process of the butter.
-This loaf has definitely set the bar high for the other challengers in this post.
+The first thing to note about this bread was the look, it was relatively uniform which means the pockets of air have all risen equally, which makes a good loaf for making sandwiches from.
+When cutting into the bread the centre proved that point with small air pockets, this was due to the short gluten that had formed, most likely due to the butter in the dough.
+This also made the bread incredibly soft, which made it perfect for a fresh sandwich but interestingly not a packed lunch - I added tomatoes to my sandwich and even within the 10 minutes it took me to eat the sandwich, the tomato juice had already started to seep into the bread and make it slightly soggy, something that would not be appealing left in the fridge for lunch at work but freshly made is incredible.
+The last thing to say about this bread is how light and crispy the texture of the crust was, there was beautiful crunch without any toughness.
+Unfortunately, the bread was not entirely simple to get out of the loaf tin when cooked, luckily I had a silicon mat on the base so I could pry away the sides with a knife, but it wasn't as easy as I was hoping for.
+All in all, this loaf has definitely set the bar high for the other challengers in this post.

-Things to review:

-- Taste
-  - fresh
-- Texture of inner bread (short or long gluten; soft or dry)
-  - Incredibly soft and light
-  - short gluten
-- Texture of crust (light, crunchy, hard)
-  - Very light, thin and crispy
-- How long it remains soft
-- Time taken to rise
-  - 1h50min
-- Time taken to prove
-  - 1h

-Other Notes:

-- What effect does the oil have on the stickiness of the loaf to the tin compared to butter?

 ## Delia Smith's Easy White Loaf